ntk148v/neovim-config/README.md

 nvim
 ```

+- Restart Neovim and enjoy it.
+- Keep updated: You should keep updated using `git pull`.

 ## 3. File structure

 The files under config will be automatically loaded at the appropriate time, so you don't need to require those files manually.